‘The Young And The Restless’ Spoilers And Rumors: Is J.T. Alive?

 — Young & The Restless (@YRInsider) February 20, 2019

 Of course, another possibility is that J.T. is alive and well.
-He could even be the person who hid in the walls at the Ranch and played with Katie all those weeks.
-So far the Newmans haven’t solved the mystery of who set up such extensive surveillance, and it makes sense that J.T. might be involved since he was head of security at Newman Enterprises and likely knew a lot about Victor’s (Eric Braeden) security.
+He could even be the person who hid in the walls at the ranch, and played with Katie all of those weeks.
+So far, the Newmans haven’t solved the mystery of who set up such extensive surveillance.
+It makes sense that J.T. might be involved, since he was head of security at Newman Enterprises — and likely knew a lot about Victor’s (Eric Braeden) security.

 Fans have questions about this theory, though.
 One asked, “How did he get out of all the dirt that was piled on him?”
-That does seem to be the biggest drawback to the idea that J.T. is alive.
+That does seem to be the biggest problem for the theory that J.T. is alive.
 If he is, it seems likely that he had a lot of help getting out of his impromptu grave.
-Plus, did he fake his death, or what happened?
+Plus, did he fake his death — or what happened?
 There are plenty of holes to fill if this ends up being the direction the storyline takes.

-Finally, another possibility is that the person who came to Genoa City and wreaked havoc with Victoria wasn’t J.T.
-One fan put it best by posing this idea “Maybe he had an evil twin…???????”
+Finally, another possibility is that the person who came to Genoa City — and wreaked havoc with Victoria — wasn’t J.T.
+One fan put it best by posing this idea via Twitter: “Maybe he had an evil twin…???????”

-A daytime staple, an evil twin, would conveniently explain everything, and it could save the character of J.T. from former head writer Mal Young’s domestic abuse storyline.
+A daytime staple, an evil twin, would conveniently explain everything.
+It could also save the character of J.T. from former head writer Mal Young’s domestic abuse storyline.